Samsquamptch/Samsquamptch/README.md

 ## Current Project

-- Integrating workflow systems such as Activepieces and Pipedream with Neuronic AI's APIpie.ai as part of an Internship.
+- Integrating workflow systems such as Activepieces and Pipedream with Neuronic AI's APIpie.ai.

 ## Other Github Projects